grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 Below are the key areas in which we improved:

-**Enhanced Testing Procedures**: We've fine-tuned our testing strategies, using both automated and manual testing for GitLab, and regularly conducting performance tests before upgrades.
+**Enhanced testing p**: We've fine-tuned our testing strategies, using both automated and manual testing for GitLab, and regularly conducting performance tests before upgrades.

-**Approvals**: We ensure to obtain necessary clearances or approvals before each upgrade, further ensuring the smooth execution of our processes.
+**Approvals**: We've designed approval workflows that allow us to obtain necessary clearances or approvals before each upgrade efficiently, further ensuring the smooth execution of our processes.

-**Improved Communication**: We've improved stakeholder communication, regularly sharing updates and detailed documents about new features, deprecated items, and significant changes with each upgrade.
+**Improved communication**: We've improved stakeholder communication, regularly sharing updates and detailed documents about new features, deprecated items, and significant changes with each upgrade.

-**Streamlined Planning**: We've improved our upgrade planning, strictly following our checklist and rotating the role of Upgrade Ownership among team members.
+**Streamlined planning**: We've improved our upgrade planning, strictly following our checklist and rotating the role of Upgrade Ownership among team members.

-**Optimised Activity Time**: We've significantly reduced the time for production upgrade activity through advanced planning, automation, and eliminating unnecessary steps.
+**Optimised activity time**: We've significantly reduced the time for production upgrade activity through advanced planning, automation, and eliminating unnecessary steps.

-**Efficient Issue Management**: We've improved our ability to handle potential GitLab upgrade issues, with minimal to no issues occurring.
+**Efficient issue management**: We've improved our ability to handle potential GitLab upgrade issues, with minimal to no issues occurring.
 We're prepared to handle any incidents that could cause an outage.

-**Knowledge Base Creation and Automation**: We've created a rich GitLab knowledge base, which is invaluable for training new team members and for reference during unexpected situations.
+**Knowledge base creation and automation**: We've created a GitLab knowledge base and continuously enhanced it with rich content, making it even more invaluable for training new team members and for reference during unexpected situations.
 We've also automated routine tasks to improve efficiency and reduce manual errors.

 # Join us